SoundOfTheSky/wplace-bot/README.md

 ## Known issues

-1. Once your session on website ends, bot obviously stops
+1. Once your session on website ends, bot obviously stops.
+2. You have to zoom in before drawing.
+3. Your favorite locations may break the bot.
+Delete them.
+You can restore them later.
+It happens because the bot requires 2 favorite location far away from each other to precisely align images on the map.

 ## Contribution

 1. Install [Bun](https://bun.sh/)
 2. Install dependencies `bun i`
-3. Up version in `sciprt.txt`
+3. Up version in `script.txt`
 4. Lint `bun run lint`
 5. Build `bun start`